WHO ARE TEXAS MASTER GARDENERS?

 If accepted into the Master Gardener program, you will attend a Master Gardener training course.
 Classes are taught by Texas AgriLife Extension Service specialists, staff, and local experts.

 The Collin County program offers a minimum of 65 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.
 The training is offered once a year beginning in early September and ending before Thanksgiving.
-Contact the Extension office for specific locations, dates, and times of upcoming classes.
+The 2014 Training Schedule is listed in the Application Packet below in the "Apply" section.

 In exchange for training, Collin County participants are asked to volunteer time to their Extension program.
 Sixty-five hours of volunteer service within one year following the training is required to earn the title of "Texas Master Gardener."

 Participants become certified Texas Master Gardeners one year after they have completed the training course.
 During that year they must fulfill their volunteer commitment.

 The 2014 Master Gardener Training Class is now taking applications for the fall session.
 To apply, download the Application Packet, Volunteer Agreement, and Background Check Forms.
 Instructions and forms are included in the packet.
-Please contact us at 972-548-4232 (Metro 972-424-1460, x 4232).
+If you have questions, please contact us at 972-548-4232 (Metro 972-424-1460, x 4232).
 Thank you for your interest.

 2014 Application Packet